 "The fusion of the two cultures, American and Italian, was a great learning experience for me because the approaches are so different yet synergistic," he recalls.
 "Back then, in the U.S., design was all about form following function, while in Italy, other sensibilities also came into play: emotion, tradition, and culture."

-From the outset, Zaccai learned the importance of doing his own research.
+From the outset, Zaccai and his team learned the importance of doing their own research.
 "You really can't get the depth of understanding you need from a document someone hands you.
 You have to get out in the real world to see for yourself what happens within the context of a real setting, to talk with people and observe how they interact with objects and environments, to learn about their dreams and aspirations.
 That's what leads to the 'aha' moments."

-The research he conducted for the Compass system for Herman Miller Healthcare demonstrated that many needs must be met.
-"It had to be not only comforting and reassuring for patients and their loved ones, but minimally invasive within the precious space needed for optimal care-giving.
+For the Compass System, the team learned firsthand about the range of needs that needed to be met in healthcare environments.
+Says Zaccai, "It had to be not only comforting and reassuring for patients and their loved ones, but minimally invasive within the precious space needed for optimal caregiving.
 It also had to be quickly adaptable to accommodate emerging technology and easy to maintain while reducing the possibility of infection."

-Zaccai's work is not limited to healthcare; among many other consumer products, he and Continuum also created the Swiffer cleaning system for Procter & Gamble and the famous Reebok Pump.
+Zaccai and Continuum's work is not limited to Herman Miller; among many other consumer products, they also created the Swiffer cleaning system for Procter & Gamble and the famous Reebok Pump.

 McDonough Braungart Design Chemistry (MBDC) Cradle to Cradle Silver certificate, Nala Chair